totaljs/jComponent/readme.md

 $.components.cache(key); // Example: Getter.
 $.components.cache(key, value, expire); // Example: Setter.
-// Gets or Sets the value from the cache. `Expire` in milliseconds.
+// Gets or Sets the value from the cache. `Expire` in milliseconds or can be a string `5 minutes`.
 // Returns {Object}.